Maximal curves with respect to quadratic extensions over finite fields: HP-defect of a curve

 \subsection{Definition and first properties}

-To define the DM-defect we naturally consider the difference between the right hand side and the left hand side of the inequality (\ref{DM-bound}) and we normalize in order to work with integers.
+To define the HP-defect we naturally consider the difference between the right hand side and the left hand side of the inequality (\ref{HP-bound}) and we normalize in order to work with integers.